Everything You Need to Know About America’s Largest Anti-Hunger Program

 Eighty years ago, Franklin D. Roosevelt found “one-third of a nation ill-housed, ill-clad, ill-nourished.”
 In response, the first food-stamp program was created in 1939.
-Decades later, food stamps has become the Supplemental Nutrition Assistance Program (SNAP).
-We’ve made strides in feeding our neighbors since the Great Depression, but 1 in 8 Americans still struggle with hunger.
+Decades later, food stamps have become the Supplemental Nutrition Assistance Program (SNAP).
+We’ve made strides in feeding our neighbors since the Great Depression, but 1 in 9 Americans still struggle with hunger.

 SNAP and other anti-hunger programs play a critical role in improving the health and well-being of hungry Americans.
 These programs are efficient and effective.
 Feeding America is the largest anti-hunger charity in the United States, but all of our good work is only a fraction of what the federal anti-hunger programs accomplish.